Henry6262/limechain-entry/README.md

 This project was built with a focus on creating a user-friendly and engaging platform, optimized for public release, to demonstrate my technical skills, UI/UX focus, and commitment to quality.
 I implemented all task requirements along with additional features that would make this a viable candidate for a real public launch.

-Please look at the video I provided, I go into detail about my decisions, though process and implementation/optimization details I would not like you to miss.
+- **Watch at the video I provided, before starting the application** I do an overview on the platform, its functionalities,the reasoning behind them and my though process in general I go into detail about my decisions, though process and implementation/optimization details I would not like you to miss.
+## link to the video -> https://youtu.be/cJZmyFsZpe4

 ## Completed Tasks